awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-ssm-proxy.md

    Restart-Service AmazonSSMAgent
    ```

 After running the preceding command, you can review the SSM Agent logs to confirm the proxy settings were applied\.
 Entries in the logs look similar to the following\.
-For more information about SSM Agent logs, see [View SSM Agent logs](sysman-agent-logs.md)\.
+For more information about SSM Agent logs, see [Viewing SSM Agent logs](sysman-agent-logs.md)\.

 ```
 2020-02-24 15:31:54 INFO Getting IE proxy configuration for current user: The operation completed successfully.